KevoyTownsend/SOC-Home-Lab/README.md

 -	SOC-style documentation and reporting

 Limitations & Future Improvements
--	Custom rules and decoders were not implemented to maintain focus on SOC investigation workflows
+-	Custom rules and decoders were not implemented to maintain focus on SOC investigation workflows.

--	Future enhancements may include:
+Future enhancements may include:
   -	Custom detection tuning
   -	Automated response actions
   - Integration with additional threat intelligence sources